-The Internal Model ("IM") provides a quantitative assessment of the Company's risk exposures.
+The IM provides a quantitative assessment of the Company's risk exposures.
 It forms part of the suite of tools that are used to evaluate the Company's strategic plans, set risk appetite, allocate capital and evaluate product pricing.
 The IM is used to assess significant transactions, including large pension risk transfer deals.
 The key output from the IM is the generation of capital requirements.
-The model is calibrated to a 99.5% value at risk confidence level over one year, equivalent to ensuring that sufficient capital is held to survive an assessment of a worse case 1-in-200 year event.
+The model is calibrated to a 99.5% value at risk confidence level over one year, equivalent to ensuring that sufficient capital is held to absorb an assessment of a worse case 1-in-200 year event.
 In terms of capital requirement, credit and insurance (longevity) risks remain the most significant risks.
 Market risk, which includes equity, property and interest rate risks, covers other more material risks for which capital is held.
-The chart below shows the Company's risk exposure broadly split into risk categories.